Personal Data Breach Reporting Requirements Under the GDPR

 GDPR compliance checklist for controllers

-This is a simple GDPR compliance checklist for controllers that you can use to ensure you have considered most important aspects of the GDPR.
-Before
+This is a simple GDPR compliance checklist for data controllers that you can use to ensure you have considered most important aspects of the General Data

 GDPR Basics: Are you a Controller or a Processor?